bytebase/bytebase.com/content/docs/tutorials/database-cicd-best-practice-with-azure-devops.md

 3. After following the approval flow to click **Approve**, the banner will show **Waiting for Rollout** instead.
 The **Assignee** then can click **Rollout**.

 4. Go back to Azure DevOps, you'll notice there's a new file `.employee##LATEST.sql` under `bytebase/prod/` with the latest schema written back by Bytebase.
+Ensure the branch policies permit the file to be committed to main.

    ![az-prod-latest](/content/docs/tutorials/database-cicd-best-practice-with-azure-devops/az-prod-latest.webp)